How to Fix Control lock stuck on LG LSIS3018SS (Induction Range)

 Could a stuck control lock mean my LG LSIS3018SS control board needs replacing?

 If the lock persists after resetting, the control board or touchpad membrane may be faulty.
-Contact a certified appliance technician to diagnose and replace the affected component.
+It’s advisable to contact a certified appliance technician to diagnose and replace the affected component.